-I walk into the living room and, while whistling a happy tune, I place the package on the dining table.
+While whistling a happy tune, I walk into the living room and I place the package on the dining table.
 After five minutes of joyful unpackaging, I set up one of my fancy new ouija boards.
-I sit comfortably, rest my index fingers on the planchette and I speak clearly to my ghost friend.
+I sit comfortably, rest my index fingers on the planchette and speak clearly to my ghost friend.
 I feel the characteristic chill; my roommate must be standing next to me.

 “I am ready!
 This should be easy for such a poltergeist geek like you, girl.
 Use my body, or however that works, to spell your name!”

-The planchette starts to move by itself under my index fingers, and spells out two letters: H and I. The small wooden board returns to the center.
+The planchette starts to move by itself under my index fingers, and points at two letters: H and I. The small wooden board returns to the center.